datacamp-content-public/courses-using-tensorflow-in-r-arpad-toth/chapter1.md

 ---
-title: 'Chapter Title Here'
+title: 'TensorFlow Estimators'
-description: 'Chapter description goes here.'
+description: 'This is a pilot exercise. '
 free_preview: true
 ---